 These Consolidated Financial Statements are presented in Canadian dollars, which is the Company's functional currency.
 Financial statements of the Company's US and International subsidiaries have a functional currency different from Canadian dollars and are translated to Canadian dollars using the exchange rate in effect at the period end date for all assets and liabilities, and at average monthly year to date rates of exchange during the period for revenues and expenses.
-The functional currency of the Company's US operations is the US dollar, while the local currency in each country is considered to be the functional currency of each respective International subsidiary.
+The functional currency of the Company's US operations is the US dollar.
+In the fourth quarter of 2023, there was a change in facts and circumstances associated with the Company's functional currency assessment for its Argentinian operations, and the functional currency was changed from the Peso to the US Dollar where the majority of business activities are denominated or tied to the US Dollar.
+Otherwise, the local currency in each country is considered to be the functional currency of each respective International subsidiary.